 This isn’t a plastic or cloth barrier like you would see in a rock bed but rather a chemical pre-emergent barrier that will protect your lawn from new seeds sprouting.
 There are many products on the market claiming to do this, however, we have found that they aren’t all the same.
 Your national products found at Wal-Mart or Home Depot don’t have the quality that we have found at smaller specialized stores such as IFA.
 Our favorite product to use is the brand Cavalcade.
 It is generally applied as a granular and is often included in premium fertilizers.
 Once it is applied and watered in it will create this barrier.
 The barrier will break down over time, but avoiding heavy traffic, aeration or other heavy physical impacts will help it last longer.
 You should aerate and power-rake before creating this barrier.

 Step 4: Enjoy Your Lawn

-Even with perfect application of these steps you will most likely still see a dandelion or two pop up.
+Even with the perfect application of these steps, you will most likely still see a dandelion or two pop up.
 Remove them before they seed and it won’t take more than 5 minutes a week.
 If you see that they are popping up in greater quantities your barrier could be breaking down and it would be time to re-apply.
-Regular fertilizers, proper and frequent mowing with proper watering will always be keys to maintaining a healthy and weed free lawn.
+Regular fertilizers, and proper and frequent mowing with proper watering will always be keys to maintaining a healthy and weed-free lawn.